eleanorhealth/milo/README.md

 ### FindBy and FindOneBy

-FindBy and FindOnBy (and variants) take in an additional argument of one or more `Expression`.
+FindBy and FindOneBy (and variants) take in an additional argument of one or more `Expression`.
 Here is an example of `Equal` and `NotEqual`:

 ```go
 // Find all customers with a first name of John.